We are ISA, the Socio-Environmental Institute

 triangle 1999

-Macapá Seminar points out priority areas for conservation in the Amazon
+Macapá Seminar identifies priority areas for conservation in the Amazon

-Organized by ISA, the seminar was part of the project Evaluation and Identification of Priority Actions for the Conservation, Sustainable Use and Sharing of the Benefits of Biodiversity in the Brazilian Amazon.
-It gathered around 200 people in Macapá (AP), including scientists, researchers and representatives of different bodies of the Ministry of the Environment, state and local governments, universities, research institutes, social movements and NGOs.
+Organized by ISA, the seminar was part of the project "Assessment and Identification of Priority Actions for the Conservation, Sustainable Use, and Benefit Sharing of Biodiversity in the Brazilian Amazon."
+It brought together approximately 200 people in Macapá, AP, including scientists, researchers, and representatives from various agencies of the Ministry of the Environment, state and local governments, universities, research institutes, social movements, and NGOs.

 2002